Danny-M108/Challenge-Two-/README.md

 c.
 What is the feature set?
 Prediction set?
 i.
 Feature set: date, high, low, open, close ii.
 Prediction set: indicator crossing EMA 30
+Target:

+What are we trying to solve?
+To utilise machine learning to outcompete the profitability and risk of the S&P 500 (Sharpe Ratio).
+Determine best trading strategy using Machine Learning and trading technical indicator for S&P 500.
+We are trying to train a model to predict which indicators best predict index prices?

+What is the machine learning component predicting?
+Predicting how price interacts with technical indicator (EMA) Testing models to maximise indicator performance
+What is the feature set?
+Prediction set?
+Feature set: date, high, low, open, close
+Prediction set: indicator crossing EMA 30

+What are our approaches?
+Timeframe data is based on weekly high, low close and open from 2006.
+To outperform the index due to the ability to execute both long and short trades

+Stretch:
+What are we trying to solve?
+To outcompete the profitability and risk of the S&P 500 using the Sharpe Ratio, sortino ratio.
+Determine best trading strategy using Machine Learning and trading technical indicators for S&P 500, DOW30, NASDAQ 100.
+We are trying to train a model to predict which indicators best predict index prices?
+Goal is to outperform indice performance due to long and short trading ability.

+What is the machine learning component predicting?
+Predicting how price interacts with technical indicators (EMA, MACD, Bollinger Bands & Stochastics) What other ML libs would you use?
+Know how to apply it (FB prophet, Kera, tensorflow, sklearn)

+What are our approaches?
+MACD, Bollinger Bands & Stochastics
+Ensemble method classifier
+Optimise weightings between 3 indices (if time permits) Lexbot, recommend trading strategy based on different measures (min loss, max prof)

+  Results

+MEMBERS:
+Henry Date
+Danny Milsom
+Ling Dong
+Brendan Van Maanen
+Akhil Kavuri

+PROPOSED DATA SETS:
+Alpaca Finance , pandas, numpy, pathlib, hvplot, Ensemble, sklearn, SVC classifier

+BREAKDOWN ALLOCATION:
+Project Manager: 		Brendan
+GitMaster:			Henry
+Code development:		All
+Interface: 		Henry, Akhil, Danny M, Danny L
+Lexbot			Danny L
+Back end code: 		Henry, Akhil, Danny M, Danny L Quality Assurance:		Brendan

+  Target:

+What are we trying to solve?
+To utilise machine learning to outcompete the profitability and risk of the S&P 500 (Sharpe Ratio).
+Determine best trading strategy using Machine Learning and trading technical indicator for S&P 500.
+We are trying to train a model to predict which indicators best predict index prices?

+What is the machine learning component predicting?
+Predicting how price interacts with technical indicator (EMA) Testing models to maximise indicator performance
+What is the feature set?
+Prediction set?
+Feature set: date, high, low, open, close
+Prediction set: indicator crossing EMA 30

+What are our approaches?
+Timeframe data is based on weekly high, low close and open from 2006.
+To outperform the index due to the ability to execute both long and short trades

+Stretch:
+What are we trying to solve?
+To outcompete the profitability and risk of the S&P 500 using the Sharpe Ratio, sortino ratio.
+Determine best trading strategy using Machine Learning and trading technical indicators for S&P 500, DOW30, NASDAQ 100.
+We are trying to train a model to predict which indicators best predict index prices?
+Goal is to outperform indice performance due to long and short trading ability.

+What is the machine learning component predicting?
+Predicting how price interacts with technical indicators (EMA, MACD, Bollinger Bands & Stochastics) What other ML libs would you use?
+Know how to apply it (FB prophet, Kera, tensorflow, sklearn)

+What are our approaches?
+MACD, Bollinger Bands & Stochastics
+Ensemble method classifier
+Optimise weightings between 3 indices (if time permits) Lexbot, recommend trading strategy based on different measures (min loss, max prof)

+MEMBERS:
+Henry Date
+Danny Milsom
+Ling Dong
+Brendan Van Maanen
+Akhil Kavuri

+PROPOSED DATA SETS:
+Alpaca Finance , pandas, numpy, pathlib, hvplot, Ensemble, sklearn, SVC classifier

+BREAKDOWN ALLOCATION:
+Project Manager: 		Brendan
+GitMaster:			Henry
+Code development:		All
+Interface: 		Henry, Akhil, Danny M, Danny L
+Lexbot			Danny L
+Back end code: 		Henry, Akhil, Danny M, Danny L Quality Assurance:		Brendan

 ![](Shopify.png.png)